candimods/FiveEMS_Premium/README.md

 1. Drag and Drop <b><p color='red'>FiveEMS</p></B> folder fo your resources folder, rename or make sure the folder is named <p color='red'>FiveEMS</p>
 <B>FOLDER MUST BE NAMED FiveEMS or it wont work!!!</B>
+you may need to rename new_config.lua to config.lua, did this so on updates you dont overide ur old config.lua.

+5/18/21 There is a fix for crashing of the server, check out the change log and update the encrypted.lua in the FiveEMS/Server.
 `
 **Install for ESX Servers** For ESX users : You must delete the "ui" folder and the "fxmanifest.lua".
 Rename the "fxmanifest_esx.lua" into "fxmanifest.lua"`